 Becky Downie from Exeter says she now feels safe, and has confidence; she is managing to live independently, with just one care visit/day, despite her various limitations which include IBS.

-The achievement is the result of the latest addition to her adapted wetroom: a Closomat Palma Vita shower (wash dry) toilet, installed under grant funding from Exeter Council by First Class Independent Living.
+The achievement is the result of the latest addition to her adapted wetroom: a Closomat Palma Vita wash and dry toilet, installed under grant funding from Exeter Council by First Class Independent Living.

 The Closomat WC as standard has integrated douche and dry functions, eliminating the need to wipe clean with toilet paper.
 Becky’s unit has been tailored to her individual needs with accessories of a plinth and bariatric seat.
 The plinth has raised the toilet enough for Becky to easily get on and off, whilst the bariatric seat ensures she is supported and comfortable when using the WC.